sal55/langs/mdocs.md

     proc fred =
         static int ghi = 500
+        int j,k
     end
 ```

 These all start off as all-zeros unless initialised.
-Any initialised variable must be a compile-time constant.
+Any initialisation expression must be reducible to a compile-time constant.
 Inside a function, a static variable keeps its last value from last time it was called.

 The ghi variable above will only stay at 500 until it's modified or reassigned.
-If fred() was recursive with multiple invocations and multiple sets of local frame variables, there will only be one ghi variable.
+If fred() was recursive with multiple invocations and multiple instances of j and k, there will only be one ghi variable instance.

-Note all static initialisations are with "=".
+Note all static initialisations use "=".
 Runtime assignments are done with ":=".

 ### Variable Declarations

-All variables need declaring, including variants (possible those can be optional at some settings to match how script languages work).
-Examples:
+All variables need declaring, examples:
 ```
     int a, b, c
     real x, y